rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ### RoleBinding Count Estimation

-Predicting exactly the number of `RoleBindings` a given configuration will create depends on many factors and is complicated to calculate.
-However, it is possible to give a first estimation according to considerations below:
+Predicting how many `RoleBinding` objects a given configuration will create is complicated.
+However, the following considerations can offer a rough estimate:
-* As a minimum estimation consider the formula `32C + U + 2UaC + 8P + 5Pa`, where `C` is the cluster count, `U` is the user count, `Ua` is the average count of users with a membership on a cluster, `P` is the project count, and `Pa` is the average number of users with a membership on a project
+* For a minimum estimate, use the formula `32C + U + 2UaC + 8P + 5Pa`, where `C` is the total number of clusters, `U` is the total number of users, `Ua` is the average number of users with a membership on a cluster, `P` is the total number of projects, and `Pa` is the average number of users with a membership on a project.
 * The Restricted Admin role follows a different formula, as every user with this role results in at least `7C + 2P + 2` additional `RoleBinding` objects.
 * The number of `RoleBindings` increases linearly with the number of clusters, projects, and users.

 ### Using New Apps Over Legacy Apps

-There are two app Kubernetes resources that Rancher uses: `apps.projects.cattle.io` and `apps.cattle.cattle.io`.
-Legacy apps, `apps.projects.cattle.io`, were first introduced with the former UI (Cluster Manager) and are now outdated.
-New apps, `apps.catalog.cattle.io`, are found in the current UI (Cluster Explorer) for their respective cluster.
-New apps are preferable because their data resides in downstream clusters, freeing up resources in the local cluster.
+Rancher uses two Kubernetes app resources: `apps.projects.cattle.io` and `apps.cattle.cattle.io`.
+Legacy apps, represented by `apps.projects.cattle.io`, were introduced with the former Cluster Manager UI and are now outdated.
+Current apps, represented by `apps.catalog.cattle.io`, are found in the Cluster Explorer UI for their respective cluster. `Apps.cattle.cattle.io` apps are preferable because their data resides in downstream clusters, which frees up resources in the upstream cluster.

-It is recommended to remove any remaining legacy apps that appear in the Cluster Manager, replacing them with apps in the Cluster Explorer for their target cluster if necessary and creating any future apps in the cluster's Cluster Explorer only.
+You should remove any remaining legacy apps that appear in the Cluster Manager UI, and replace them with apps in the Cluster Explorer UI.
+Create any new apps only in the Cluster Explorer UI.

 ### Using the Authorized Cluster Endpoint (ACE)

-An [Authorized Cluster Endpoint](../../../reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters#4-authorized-cluster-endpoint) option exist to access the Kubernetes API of Rancher provisioned RKE1, RKE2, and K3s clusters.
-When enabled this adds a context to generated kubeconfig files generated for the cluster that uses a direct endpoint to the cluster, thereby bypassing Rancher.
-That reduces load on Rancher for use cases where unmediated API access is acceptable or preferable.
+An [Authorized Cluster Endpoint](../../../reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters#4-authorized-cluster-endpoint) (ACE) provides access to the Kubernetes API of Rancher-provisioned RKE, RKE2, and K3s clusters.
+When enabled, the ACE adds a context to kubeconfig files generated for the cluster.
+The context uses a direct endpoint to the cluster, thereby bypassing Rancher.
+This reduces load on Rancher for cases where unmediated API access is acceptable or preferable.

 Note that, in order for `kubeconfig` to take advantage of ACE, users need to issue the `kubectl use-context <ace context name>` command in order to start using it.

 ### Experimental: Option to Reduce Event Handler Executions
 The bulk of Rancher's logic occurs on event handlers.
 These event handlers run on an object whenever the object is updated, and when Rancher is started.
-Additionally, they run every 15 hours when caches are synced.
+Additionally, they run every 15 hours when Rancher syncs caches.
 In scaled setups these scheduled runs come with huge performance costs because every handler is being run on every applicable object.
-However, this scheduled execution of handlers can be disabled using the CATTLE_SYNC_ONLY_CHANGED_OBJECTS environment variable.
-If resource allocation spikes are seen on an interval of about 15 hours it is possible this setting can help.
+However, the scheduled handler execution can be disabled with the `CATTLE_SYNC_ONLY_CHANGED_OBJECTS` environment variable.
+If resource allocation spikes are seen every 15 hours, this setting can help.

 The value for `CATTLE_SYNC_ONLY_CHANGED_OBJECTS` can be a comma separated list of the following options.
 The values refer to types of handlers and controllers (the structures that contain and run handlers).
 Adding the controller types to the variable disables that set of controllers from running their handlers as part of cache resyncing.